flyteorg/flytekit/plugins/flytekit-data-fsspec/README.md

-fsspec data plugin for flytekit - Experiemental
+fsspec data plugin for flytekit - Experimental
 =================================================

 This plugin provides an implementation of the data persistence layer in flytekit, that uses fsspec.
 Once this plugin